 The Conflict Resolution Institute at the University of Denver will challenge your understanding of conflict as you explore its theoretical roots and craft peaceful solutions.
 The Institute is home to the Graduate Program, founded in 1998, and the Center for Conflict Engagement, established in 2004.

 Our base is interdisciplinary.
-Six academic units are affiliated with the Conflict Resolution Institute: the Josef Korbel School of International Studies, Daniels College of Business, Sturm College of Law, the Department of Communication Studies, the Department of Religious Studies, the Graduate School of Social Work, the Alternative Dispute Resolution Program at University College, and nearby Iliff School of Theology.
-Fourteen tenured faculty drawn from different fields across the shared campus have joined together in creating an exciting core of intellectual exchange for multidisciplinary learning and research work on problems of social management.
+Nine academic units are affiliated with the Conflict Resolution Institute: the Josef Korbel School of International Studies, Daniels College of Business, Sturm College of Law, the Department of Communication Studies, the Department of Religious Studies, the Graduate School of Social Work, the Graduate School of Professional Psychology, the Alternative Dispute Resolution Program at University College, and nearby Iliff School of Theology.
+Seventeen tenured faculty drawn from different fields across the shared campus have joined together in creating an exciting core of intellectual exchange for multidisciplinary learning and research work on problems of social management.

 The MA Graduate Program introduces students to conflict resolution frameworks and technical skills for conciliation, problem-solving, and management in various social settings: politics, school and the workplace, and interpersonal life.
 The curriculum combines scholarly education with vocational training; we firmly believe that theoretic and applied knowledge are equally important.
 Coursework focuses on systemic aspects of social relations, on tactics used to transform intractable disputes between parties, and on developing new directions of cooperative interactions between people.
 Our graduates are prepared to enter a broad variety of careers where conflict resolution skills are important.